qinmoelei/competition-examples/README.md

 competition-examples
 ====================

-Example competitions for the CodaLab project.
+This repo contains competition bundle examples for Codalab [Competitions v1.5](http://competitions.codalab.org)

 * basic-competition-bundles/

-hello world - the simplest possible example of result submission competition.

-compute_pi - a simple example of competition with code submission.
+Examples of competitions directed to beginning organizers.

+* chalab-examples/

+Examples that can be used to test the ChaLab wizard.

 * developers/

-more advanced examples that developer and advanced users can check into.
+Older (v1) examples that developer and advanced users can check into and/or update.

-* chalab-examples/

-examples that can be used to test the ChaLab wizard.